 Visit the dedicated website RainstormReady.com for highlights on work happening in your community to help solve this regional problem.

 The Interim 537 Plan provides detail of the region’s corrective action plan related to the hydraulic overload condition which occurred in 2019 after Pennsylvania received the most annual rainfall since data began being collected in 1895.
-As a result of the hydraulic overload condition, the Kline’s Island Sewer System (KISS) Signatories working group, with the assistance of ARRO Consulting, has developed this draft Interim Plan for the period of 2021 to 2025.
+As a result of the hydraulic overload condition, the Kline’s Island Sewer System (KISS) Signatories working group, with the assistance of ARRO Consulting, developed an Interim Plan for the period of 2021 to 2025.

 EPA Administrative Order regarding sewer systems